 4. A Defined Loss Mitigation Decision Tree

-Default servicing done correctly reduces the cost of resolution.
-The MBA’s 2024 data puts non-performing loan servicing costs at $1,573 per loan per year — a figure that compounds when servicers default to foreclosure without first evaluating workout options.
-Reviewing foreclosure vs. loan workout trade-offs before engaging a servicer clarifies what options you need them to support.
+Default servicing done correctly reduces the cost and timeline of resolution.
+Non-performing loan servicing costs compound quickly when servicers default to foreclosure without evaluating workout options first.
+Reviewing red flags in private lender loan workouts before engaging a servicer clarifies what options you need them to support.

 • Ask the servicer to walk through their workout decision tree from first delinquency to referral for foreclosure.